cpbotha/cpbotha.github.io/content/posts/2019/whv-187-checklists-everywhere/index.md

 </figure>

-I'm not sure about the situation in the Northern hemisphere, but down here in the South it seesm as if just about everyone has disconnected for the Christmas period.
+I'm not sure about the situation in the Northern hemisphere, but down here in the South it seems as if just about everyone has disconnected for the Christmas period.

 I decided that I would prefer at least trying to end the year with a few